kmestry/PROBLEM_SOLVING_HACKERRANK_LEETCODE/README.md

 It has data structure and algorithms solution.

 #Leetcode
-package com.hackerrank.leetcode :: this package has leetcode problems solved by me with the problem number in class name .
+package com.leetcode :: this package has leetcode problems solved by me with the problem number in class name .
 For eg: CountNumber1351, 1351 is the problem number on leetcode.